-Dark Time's layout is in line with classic analog sequencers.
-It gives you direct access to all sequencer stages and their crucial parameters.
-Almost all functions to control the sequence with (like direction, transpose etc.) are also directly accessible to the user.
-So Dark Time can be very easily tweaked and interacted with "live" and on-the-fly.
-To access Dark Times full functionality, you will need some sub menus.
-As soon as they are enabled, the lower step row becomes an alternative functionality, e.g. gate length, velocity etc.

-All control voltages and gate signals generated by Dark Time can be tapped from the sockets on the rear analog interface panel.
-The sequence can be controlled in various ways via analog control voltage inputs (e.g. transpose, reset etc.) while in progress.
-Clock input and output makes synchronization with external analog gear easy.
-Thanks to the built-in MIDI interface, Dark Time can easily be tied into a MIDI setup via DIN sockets or USB port.
+- Dark Time's layout is in line with classic analog sequencers.
+It gives you direct access to all sequencer stages and their crucial parameters. - Almost all functions to control the sequence (like direction, transpose, etc.) are also directly accessible to the user.
+So Dark Time can be very easily tweaked and interacted with "live" and on the fly.
+Forget about confusing menus and tiny displays. - All control voltages and gate signals generated by Dark Time can be tapped from the sockets on the rear analog interface panel. - The sequence can be controlled in various ways via analog control voltage inputs (e.g. transpose, reset, etc.) while in progress.
+Clock input and output make synchronization with external analog gear easy. - Thanks to the built-in MIDI interface, Dark Time can easily be tied into a MIDI setup via DIN sockets or USB port.